COBRA Health Insurance: Complete Guide to Costs, Coverage & Alternatives

 COBRA coverage lasts 18 months for most people who lose coverage due to job loss or reduced hours.
 It can extend to 29 months if Social Security designates you as disabled within the first 60 days of your COBRA period.
 For qualifying events like divorce, death of the covered employee, or loss of dependent status, coverage can last up to 36 months.
 The clock starts from your qualifying event date, not from when you elected COBRA.

-Is COBRA health insurance worth it?
+Is COBRA health insurance worth it in 2026?

 What happens if I miss the COBRA enrollment deadline?